dd9jn/rfc4880bis/crypto-refresh.md

        C959 BDBA FA32 A2F8 9A15  3B67 8CFD E121 9796 5A9A

-The algorithm specific input parameters without the MPI length headers are:
+The algorithm-specific input parameters without the MPI length headers are:

   oid: 2b06010401da470f01